Tourists Beware: Horses Beaten, Eating Garbage at One of the Seven Wonders of the World

 Tourists who pay for rides are keeping these operations in business.
 When you book a trip to Egypt, ask your tour company and hotel if they promote these rides.
 If they do, explain why they should stop doing so.
 Never ride an animal or participate in animal encounters, no matter where in the world you vacation—including in the U.S.

-Please urge Egypt’s minister of Tourism and Antiquities to end this abuse by banning horse-drawn carriages.
+Please urge Egypt’s minister of Tourism and Antiquities to end this abuse by banning camel rides and horse-drawn carriages.